 Paul Merriman’s Site (free) – This free site is filled many useful investing resources, including model portfolios with specific ETF recommendations for Vanguard, Fidelity, Schwab, and TD Ameritrade.
 It also includes model portfolios with mutual fund recommendations for Vanguard, Fidelity, and T. Rowe Price.
 Here you will also find useful investing e-books, articles, and videos.
 Paul Merriman is “retired” from the investment advisory firm he founded, and he has no difficulty calling BS on much of what goes on in the investment industry.

-Money for the Rest of us Hub (subscription) – As I wrote in my review of J.D.
+Money for the Rest of us Hub (subscription) – As noted in this review of J.D.
 Stein’s Money for the Rest Us, J.D.’s Hub premium service fills a niche between going solo, and paying a financial advisor on an ongoing basis.
 The Hub includes planning tools to help you set your own long-term portfolio allocation, resources to stay up to day, a member’s forum, and bonus “extra” podcast shows.
 J.D. likewise gives solid no-nonsense advice that focuses primarily on investing in asset classes through ETFs.

 American Association of Individual Investors (free & premium) – AAII’s mission is to provide unbiased, actionable investment education, information and research to help you grow your investment wealth.
 There are also local chapters where like-minded investors meet up.